codingforpleasure/Linux_tree/README.md

 ==========

-For debugging my kernel, I have recompiled the kernel with FTRACE support (function tracer) here are the supported flags:
+For debugging my kernel, I have recompiled the kernel with FTRACE support (function tracer) You should enable the following flags:

 * CONFIG_FTRACE=y
 * CONFIG_HAVE_DYNAMIC_FTRACE=y